Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Will the IRA allow Medicare to negotiate with drug companies for lower rates on my diabetes medications?

 Until the Inflation Reduction Act passed, Medicare was not allowed to negotiate with drug companies to decrease costs.
-The law will now allow authorize and require the Secretary of Health and Human Services to engage in price negotiations for certain high-priced drugs beginning in 2026.
+The law will now authorize the Secretary of Health and Human Services to engage in price negotiations for certain high-priced drugs beginning in 2026.
 Not all drugs will be eligible for negotiation, only those that do not have a generic option and those that have been on the market for at least 9 years for most drugs but up to 13 years for biologic medications.

 Does Medicare cover needles and syringes if I need them to take my insulin?